-In today’s world, the same 10k euro dress is being sold in 100 plus point of sales around the word.
+In today’s world, the same 10k euro dress is being sold in 100 plus point of sales around the world.
 However, the luxury client is looking for more privacy and exclusivity at that price point.
-In 2017, he or she also looks for more social responsibility and care for ecology.
+In 2017, he or she also looks for more social responsibility and care for the ecology.

 While the Pre-Collection presentations are scattered around the world, it becomes tough for buyers and press to follow; however, Pre-Collections are the fastest rising RTW seasons and the most successful in stores.
 “I had no concept that these additional lines would come to represent such an important part of my budget,” Bridget Cosgrove, Fashion Director of Boutique1, says.